Windows Build Instructions

 If you want to compile OSMesa (for off-screen

-rendering support), add -Dosmesa=true
+rendering support), add -Dosmesa=true to

 the setup.
 Example: